MixinNetwork/trusted-group/mvm/eos/README.md

 1. `test1.toml` is the MVM config file
 2. `bot.json` is the mixin bot configure file which was fetched from mixin developers dashboard.
-3. `-e` specify the first 24 hex charactors of referenced block id which used to build an Eos transaction.
+3. `-e` specifies the first 24 hex characters of referenced block id which used to build an Eos transaction.
 The referenced block id can be fetched from get_info rpc api
-4. `-a` specify the account which Smart Contract deployed on.
+4. `-a` specifies the account which Smart Contract deployed on.

-There's a `publish.py` script file in `scripts` directory which can be modified accordingly for easing the work.
+There's a `publish.py` script file in the `scripts` directory that can be modified accordingly for easing the work.

 ## Interacting with Smart Contract in MVM network